 Square and Rectangular Tiles

 Both square and rectangular wall tiles can be used in kitchens and bathrooms.
 They can be applied on any of the wall areas including showers.
 The shape of the wall tile selected depends on personal choice, as there is no rule as to which is better.
 The overall look of the area is of utmost importance when selecting between a square wall tile or rectangular wall tile.

 Plank tiles are normally 4 inches / 100mm wide by 24 inches / 600mm long, or larger.
 As far as width, they can be made as large as 15 inches / 400mm.
 Planks were made as long, narrow tiles normally applied in flooring.
-In modern interiors, plank tiles are increasingly used to create a wooden panelling look, splashbacks or feature wall.
+In modern interiors, plank tiles are increasingly used to create a wooden panelling look, splashbacks or feature walls.
 The most common look today is using timber plank tiles as both wall and floor tiles and/or feature walls.
 Natural timber itself cannot be used as a wall or floor covering in a bathroom as it will expand and contract, warp and absorb moisture.
-Therefore, timber-look tiles create a whole new design element for wall areas, whether they are bathroom tiles, kitchen tiles or laundry tiles.
+Therefore, timber look tiles create a whole new design element for wall areas, whether in the bathroom, kitchen or laundry.

 For the best wall tiles at the lowest prices in Sydney – choose us!